foundry-rs/starknet-foundry/docs/src/starknet/declare.md

 ## Usage example

 > 📝 **Note**
 > Building a contract before running `declare` is not required.
-Starknet-Foundry cast builds a contract during declaration under the hood using [Scarb](https://docs.swmansion.com/scarb).
+Starknet Foundry cast builds a contract during declaration under the hood using [Scarb](https://docs.swmansion.com/scarb).

 First make sure that you have created a Scarb.toml file for your contract (it should be present in project directory or one of its parent directories).